 Richland Community College offers ABE and ASE programming at the following sites:

 To learn when the next orientation will be held, please see the Adult Education Facebook page or call the Adult Education Program at 217-875-7211 ext.
-6489 or 6355.
+6355.

 English Language Acquisition (ELA)/English as a Second Language (ESL)